 When a tooth is lost and not replaced, the jaw bone begins to deteriorate.
 This natural deterioration makes it very difficult to perform some dental restorations and tooth replacement procedures, like the placement of dental implants.
-Without enough bone present for dental implants to integrate with the jaw, the dental implants are often not stable enough to support the tooth crown, and future complications could arise.
-It is common for patients who have been missing a tooth or several teeth for an extended length of time to need a bone grafting procedure to restore the jaw bone to its original height and width before the placement of dental implants.
+Without enough bone present for dental implants to integrate with the jaw, dental implants are often not stable enough to support the tooth crown and future complications could arise.
+It is common for patients who have been missing a tooth or several teeth for an extended period of time to need a bone grafting procedure to restore the jaw bone to its original height and width prior to the placement of dental implants.

-Many different bone grafting procedures can be performed, and the treatment that you receive will depend on your individual case and oral needs.
+There are many different bone grafting procedures that can be performed and the treatment that you receive will depend on your individual case and oral needs.
 Socket grafting is a common bone grafting procedure used to aid bone regeneration when a tooth is lost or extracted.
-During this procedure, the empty socket is filled with the bone grafting material immediately following tooth removal or loss and allowed to heal over a short period.
+During this procedure, the empty socket is filled with the bone grafting material immediately following tooth removal or loss and allowed to heal over a short period of time.
 This provides Dr. Bobst with a solid foundation for the future placement of dental implants.

 When a larger area of bone is affected, an onlay or block graft can be used to restore the jaw.
-This is commonly used when patients are involved in accidents or trauma situations and multiple teeth are lost, or when patients have used a removable denture for an extended length of time.
+This is commonly used when patients are involved in accidents or trauma situations and multiple teeth are lost or when patients have used a removable denture for an extended period.
 Onlay grafts ensure that jaw bone deterioration does not change the appearance of the facial structure and prepare the mouth for the placement of a secure prosthetic tooth replacement.

 A Bone Graft After an Extraction